Slayer95/aura-bot/CLI.md

 This parameter allows the execution of a specific command after the bot start up, and the CLI game (if any) has been created.
 Here's how it works:

-- <COMMAND>: The command to be executed.
+- COMMAND: The command to be executed.
 The command token is not to be included (e.g. ! or .)

 ## \`--exec-as <USER@SERVER>\`

 This parameter specifies the user and server on which the command specified by --exec should be executed.
 It allows the execution of commands as a specific user on a particular server.
 Here's the format:

-- <USER>: The username to whom the command is attributed.
+- USER: The username to whom the command is attributed.
-- <SERVER>: The server the user is registered in.
+- SERVER: The server the user is registered in.

 ## \`--exec-auth <AUTH>\`